diogojapinto/Wunderlist-to-Talkdesk/README.md

   1. $ pip install pytodoist
   2. $ python wunderlist2todoist.py [email] [wunderlist_dump_path]
   3. Input the password when requested
-4. Enjoy a service that is being actively developed :wink:
+4. Enjoy :wink:

 ## Tips

 * Be careful about leading and trailing white-spaces in your JSON.

+## WIP

+* Dealing with misconnections and maximum number of requests to the Todoist API.